Npb01/AAAI2025-temporal-constrained-counterfactuals/README.md

 - dice-ml - Counterfactual generation
 - MONA - Automata toolkit (external)

-See `requirements.txt` for complete list with versions.
+See `requirements.txt` for a complete list with versions.

 ## Troubleshooting